Books like 'Daniel Cabot Puts Down Roots'

 Readers who enjoyed Daniel Cabot Puts Down Roots by Cat Sebastian also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical gay romance 20th century friends to lovers neurodivergent friends-benefits dual-pov queer nerdy-hero pregnancy
+historical gay romance 20th century friends to lovers neurodivergent friends-benefits queer nerdy-hero sunny hero anal sex

 -